hashicorp/design-system/website/docs/components/button/partials/code/how-to-use.md

 You can generate a link with the visual appearence of a button passing a `@href` or a `@route` argument to the component.

+!!!
+Info

+**Interaction**

-_Notice: the `Hds::Button` component internally uses the generic `Hds::Interactive` component.
-For more details about how this low-level component works please refer to [its documentation page](/utilities/interactive/)._
+The `Hds::Button` component internally uses the generic `Hds::Interactive` component.
+For more details about how this utility component works please refer to [its documentation page](/utilities/interactive/).

+!!!

 #### With @href